kpn92/Portfolio/README.md

 # T-SQL-Scripts
-Portofolio: This repository contains a collection of SQL scripts designed to simplify database management, automate tasks, and solve common database-related problems.
+Portfolio: This repository showcases a collection of SQL scripts designed to streamline database management, automate tasks, and address common database challenges efficiently.